 While they have key differences, both independent living and assisted living can promote independence, relieve stress, and help older adults lead happier, healthier lives.

-For the ultimate peace of mind, many older adults and their families choose a continuing care retirement community (CCRC), which offers the full continuum of senior care on a single campus, from independent living to assisted living, skilled nursing care, memory care support, and short-term rehab.
+For peace of mind, many older adults and their families choose a continuing care retirement community (CCRC), which offers the full continuum of senior care on a single campus, from independent living to assisted living, skilled nursing care, memory support, and short-term rehab.
 In a CCRC, like Bethany Village, residents are able to seamlessly move to the next level of care as their needs change, without ever leaving the community they know and love.

 Is it the right time for senior living?